mk-naik/simusort/README.md

 Want to improve SimuSort?
 PRs and suggestions are welcome!
 Open issues, fork the repo, or reach out.

+---

 * Power Wise Binning: Different from Pmax, based on Model (520W, 590W, 450W)
-  Client Wise Binning: same electrical parameters but for different clients
+  Client-Wise Binning: same electrical parameters but for different clients
----